Table of Contents

 And, finally, it’s also a good idea to cross-promote your merch on all of your socials, especially for loyal fans who will follow you beyond Twitch.
 So, make sure that you’ve covered all your bases.

-3 inspiring Twitch merch ideas with examples
+Twitch merch ideas with examples3 inspiring

 To give you some inspiration, I’ll provide a few examples of popular items that viewers love to wear.
 These are real examples of stuff sold by Twitch streamers just like you.